NiteCrow/NiteCrow/README.md

 Meowdy!
 Name's Raphael.

 I love technology and using it to make things simpler and accessible is my goal.
+I'm a mere beginner but also I am very motivated to learn.

 ## **Languages and tools:**